Kaayzeer/Kaayzeer/README.md

 ### What is in the scope right now?
 - 🔭 I’m working on rebuilding my personal portfolio
-- 🌱 I’m currently learning React.js
+- 🌱 I’m currently learning Node.js, Advanced Typescript, Advanced Redux

 ### Whant me to create you a project?
 - 💬 What can i do for you?